 In addition to a bachelor’s degree from CBC, Randy earned a master’s degree in intercultural communication from Assemblies of God Theological Seminary and has done additional graduate study at Concordia Seminary in St. Louis, Missouri.

 Randy and Ruth have two sons: Rolly and Russ.
-Rolly and his wife, Heather, are missionaries to Peninsular Asia; Russ and his wife, Cari, pastor in Shrewsbury, Massachusetts.
+Rolly and his wife, Heather, are missionaries to Peninsular Asia; Russ and his wife, Cari, pastor in Fort Myers, Florida.